artsy/fresnel/README.md

 Cons:

-- Pages now include markup for _all_ breakpoints, which increases the page size.
+- If utilizing SSR rendering features, when the markup is passed down from the server to the client it includes _all_ breakpoints, which increases the page size.
+(However, once the client mounts, the unused breakpoint markup is cleared from the DOM.)
 - The current media query is no longer something components can access; it is determined only by the props of the `<Media>` component they find themselves in.

-That last con presents an interesting problem.
+That last point presents an interesting problem.
 How might we represent a component that gets styled differently at different breakpoints?
 (Let’s imagine a `matchMedia` example.)